nlazzari/dr-search/README.md

 A Node.js service that helps you find the best family doctor in British Columbia.

 It scrapes data from the [College of Physicians and Surgeons of British Columbia](https://www.cpsbc.ca/physician_search) to find family doctors accepting new patients.
 It uses this data to search for any reviews present on [RateMDs](https://www.ratemds.com/).
-Doctor and Review records are persisted to a database, and served to a [React client](https://github.com/nlazzari/dr-search-client) via a RESTful JSON API.
+Doctor and Review records are persisted to a database, whose data is served to a [React client](https://github.com/nlazzari/dr-search-client) via a RESTful JSON API.